yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard/rbac.md

 Additionally, if you want to maintain an individual set of permissions for your users, you can create a user manually in the Dashboard with the required permissions, so during the SSO login flow, if a user with the same email address is found in the existing organisation, their permissions are re-used.
 This behaviour is enabled by setting the `sso_enable_user_lookup` flag in `tyk_analytics.conf` or setting the `TYK_DB_SSOENABLEUSERLOOKUP` environment variable.

 For Tyk SaaS users SSO functionality is a separate paid for add-on.
-For On-Premises installations, SSO functionality is available for all license types.
+For Self-Managed installations, SSO functionality is available for all license types.